danielfbnunes/urban_management/README.md

 ```

 # Users
-When you start the project, an `admin` user will be already created with the following credentials:
+When you start the project, an admin user will be already created with the following credentials:

 Role    | Username | Password   |
 :-----: | :------: | :--------: |
 Admin   | admin    | admin12345 |

-With this credentials, you can access [Django Admin](http://localhost:8000/admin)
+With these credentials, you can access [Django Admin](http://localhost:8000/admin)

 # The API
 - [Here](https://www.getpostman.com/collections/fed832dd7554420136db) you can find a Postman collection with all the
 available endpoints;
 - A `YES` on the `Token` column means that the a user with the `Role` specified must use the token provided when the
-user authenticates in the API, through the `login` endpoint.
-This token should be used in the Headers of the request
+user authenticates on the API, through the `login` endpoint.
+This token should be used in the headers of the request
 with the key `Authorization` followed by the value `Token <token key>`.
 - The base url for the requests is http://localhost:8000.